gfang200/additionalCodeExamples/README.md

 Interesting Singletons
 ---------------
 #### geneticAlgorithm.py ####
-Implementation of the basic concepts of genetic algorithms.
+Implementation of the basic concepts of genetic algorithms as an exersize.
 Not super complex, but still pretty cool.
 Starting from a base population of random strings, I used a basic fitness function and roulette sampling to randomly breed high scoring strings from the population.
 This continues until an optimal solution is found (the solution string is reached).

 #### plagiarismDetector.py ####
 Object oriented implementation of an n-gram analysis on student programming assignments to detect plagiarism.
 I built this after I found a few students cheating in a programming class I lead as an undergraduate instructor.
 Uses an implementation of unionFind to group students together with similar assignments.